Historic Quaker Houses of Lancaster County, PA

 Above: Gable view of the Susanna Wright House.
 Image source: Lee J. Stoltzfus

-The house’s kitchen showcases Pennsylvania German furniture, while many of the other furnishings are high style Philadelphia-area objects of Ango design.
-The house speaks of both English and German immigration, and represents the ideals of th Pennsylvania melting pot.
+Likewise, this hybrid house’s furnishings are cross-cultural.
+The kitchen displays Pennsylvania German furniture, while many of the other furnishings are high-style Philadelphia-area objects of Anglo design.
+The house speaks of both English and German immigration and represents the ideals of the Pennsylvania melting pot.

 An 1876 Engraving of the Susanna Wright House